OpenDSA/OpenDSA/RST/source/Sorting/Shellsort.rst

 or any of the other :math:`\theta(n^2)` sorts presented earlier.
-In fact, Shellsort is not so much worse than the asymptotically better sorts to be presented later, whenever :math:`n` is of medium size (thought is tends to be a little slower than these other algorithms if they are well implemented).
+In fact, Shellsort is not so much worse than the asymptotically better sorts to be presented later, whenever :math:`n` is of medium size (though it tends to be a little slower than these other algorithms if they are well implemented).
 Shellsort illustrates how we can sometimes exploit the special properties of an algorithm (in this case Insertion Sort) even if in general that